Franciscus Gijsbrechts: Life

 It is possible that in 1672 he was an assistant to his father at the Danish court in Copenhagen.
-These connections to the court are likely as a work dated 1672 was already in the Danish collection before 1689.
-He was possibly identical with the Franciscus Gijsbrecht who was registered in 1674 in Leiden's Guild of St Luke.
-In 1676 he is recorded in Antwerp when he joined that city's Guild of St Luke as a wijnmeester, i.e. as a relative of a member.
-This entry in the guild books is the last mention of Gysbrechts.
+These connections to the court are likely as a work by him dated 1672 was already in the Danish collection before 1689.
+He was possibly identical with the Franciscus Gijsbrecht who was registered in 1674 in Leiden's Guild of St. Luke.
+This Gijsbrecht studied with a local master in Leyden and according to a document failed to pay his due to his master.
+In the guild year 1676/77 he was recorded in Antwerp's Guild of St. Luke as a wijnmeester, i.e. a master who is a relative of a member.
+This entry in the guild books is the last record on Gijsbrechts.

 Work

-Gijsbrechts was a painter of still lifes.
-It is possible that he also painted landscapes, as landscapes by a Gijsbrecht were mentioned in art inventories in the 18th century.
-However, no landscapes by his hand are known at present.
-It may be that the landscapes were painted by a namesake of Gysbrechts.
+Gijsbrechts was a painter of still life and trompe-l'œil paintings.
 The majority of his works consist of vanitas still lifes and trompe-l'œils similar in style and subject matter to those of his father.
 The similarity between their works has made it difficult to distinguish between the works of the two artists and some attributions are disputed.
 It is generally believed that his father's style is more baroque and his brushwork softer and more fluid.